realjf/gracefulshut/README.md

 ### Features

-- Support for the wrap HTTP/GRPC server
+- [x] Support for the wrap HTTP/GRPC server
+- [ ] Support for the wrap custom program
+- [ ] Support for the wrap function

 ### Usage